-Statcare charges $40 for a regular PPD and $80 for 2-step PPD.
+A TB test costs $40 for a regular 1 step TB skin test and $80 for 2-step PPD.
 The regular PPD includes 2 visits and the 2-step PPD includes 4 visits to any Statcare location ($20/visit).
 For example, CVS charges $56 for the same test ($28 each visit).
-And if you have a positive PPD test, you need to find another place to get a Chest X-Ray whereas Statcare performs Chest X-Rays on-site.
+And if you have positive TB skin tests, you need to find another place to get a Chest X-Ray whereas Statcare performs Chest X-Rays on-site.

 If your PPD testing result is truly positive as per our doctor and you need a Chest X-Ray, we can do the X-Ray on site.
 Other medical offices will send you somewhere else for the Chest X-Ray (another trip to a new facility).
 And don’t be surprised if your Chest X-ray report there recommends a CT Scan to be sure your lungs are normal.